 SUBMISSIONS: The editors prefer to read completed manuscripts but will consider queries that include a strong thesis, detailed outline, and summary of the author's expertise on the proposed topic.

-Manuscripts should be DOUBLE-SPACED and e-mailed as attached Word or Rich Text documents (PDFs are strongly discouraged).
+Manuscripts should be e-mailed as attached Word or Rich Text documents (PDFs are strongly discouraged).
 Please include "Article Submission" or "Query" in the subject line and include a brief "about the author" note with your submission.
 Do NOT submit manuscripts by fax.
 Simultaneous queries or submissions are acceptable; please make note of this in your cover letter.

 LENGTH OF ARTICLES: Articles in THE FUTURIST generally run 1,000 to 4,000 words, but both longer and shorter articles are acceptable.